A personal injury trust can protect most payments made in consequence of a personal injury

 - Charitable or public donations following an injury.

 - Payments from insurance policies, for example accident or travel insurance.

 - Payments from a Permanent Health Insurance policy made as you cannot work due to a physical or psychological condition.

 - Payments from a professional negligence claim paid to compensate for a poorly handled personal injury claim.

 - Some Employment Tribunal awards.

-So you will see it is not just money from a personal injury compensation claim which can be protected by a personal injury trust.
-As I say the list above is not complete but allows you to see the breadth of protection available to allow you to claim benefits and local authority support for care.
+So you will se,e it is not just money from a personal injury compensation claim which can be protected by a personal injury trust.
+As I say the list above is not complete, but it allows you to see the breadth of protection available to allow you to claim benefits and local authority support for care.

-If you are able to add to this list of payments in consequence of any personal injury please leave a comment below.
+If you are able to add to this list of payments in consequence of a personal injury please leave a comment below.

 If you would like a chat without cost or obligation please call 01392 314086.